ACCESS Behavioral Health Lab

 Leader

-Ayanda Chakawa, PhD is a Clinical Psychologist at Children’s Mercy and an Assistant Professor at the University of Missouri Kansas City School of Medicine.
+Ayanda Chakawa, PhD is a Clinical Psychologist at Children’s Mercy and an Associate Professor at the University of Missouri Kansas City School of Medicine.
 She completed her doctoral degree in psychology at Auburn University, and her internship and fellowship at Children’s Mercy.
-Dr. Chakawa has authored numerous publications and presentations pertaining to cultural diversity and behavioral health.
+Dr. Chakawa has authored numerous publications and presentations pertaining to inclusivity and behavioral health.
 She leads the program development research for an integrated primary care program located in the Kansas City inner downtown core.
-In 2020, she received the Children’s Mercy inaugural “Diversity, Equity, & Inclusion Achievement Early Career Award” in recognition of her years of commitment to and engagement in culturally inclusive clinical, research, and advocacy initiatives.
-In 2022, she was selected as the first DEI Scholar Awardee at Children's Mercy.
-She also serves as the Chair of the University of Missouri Kansas City School of Medicine Diversity, Equity, and Inclusion (DEI) Council.
+In 2020, she was the Children's Mercu first recipient of the "Early Career Award" that recognizes faculty leaders for their commitment in culturally inclusive clinical, research, and advocacy initiatives.
+In 2022, she was selected as the first All Children Thrive (ACT) Scholar Awardee at Children's Mercy.
+She currently serves as the Research Lead for the Society of Pediatric Psychology's Integrated Primary Care (IPC) Significant Interest Group (SIG).
+She has also served as the Chair of the University of Missouri Kansas City School of Medicine's Council on Inclusive Excellence.

 - Research Areas